gtadigital/ProfileParser/README.md

 ## Description:

-The goal of the ProfileParser is to transform the XML documents dunped from EasyDB platform into another XML documents compliant with the CIDOC-CRM entities structure.
+The goal of the ProfileParser is to transform the XML documents dumped from EasyDB platform into another XML documents compliant with the CIDOC-CRM entities structure.
 The resulting XML file can be used as input schema by X3M mapping tool to create the final RDF knowledge graph according to CIDOC-CRM ontologies.

 The ProfileParser provides three XSLT stylesheets: